appu1232/Discord-Selfbot/README.md

 - ``>imagedump s <n>`` - downloads silently without sending a "Downloading..." message or a "Done" message at the end.
 Useful if you don't want to clog up the channel.
 - ``>imagedump stop`` - stop any imagedump downloads occurring right now.

+Note: Large number of messages specified for ``<n>`` (> 100,000) will take a decent amount of time to just fetch, let alone download.
+The console may be stuck at fetching for a while and may say "Unclosed client session" but it's fine, it will just take some time.

 **MyAnimeList commands**

 - ``>mal anime <tags>`` or ``>mal manga <tags>`` - Searches MyAnimeList for specified entry.
 Use ``manga`` for light novels as well.